 Faculty/Staff Scholarship Fund

 Eligibility is determined by financial need and demonstration of excellence (spiritual, academic, ministry, service, etc.).
 Faculty and staff members are the sole contributors to the fund.
 Each donation is split three ways: 50% goes directly into the current year's scholarship fund, 45% goes into endowment to build a solid base for the future, and the remaining 5% is used to help students with emergency needs.
 Part of the interest earned by the endowment is used for scholarships.

-Only students who are nominated by an employee are considered for an award, and all employees—regardless of whether they have contributed to the scholarship—may nominate students.
+Only students who are nominated by an employee are considered for an award and all employees—regardless of whether they have contributed to the scholarship—may nominate students.
 Once a year (typically in the spring) all Biola faculty and staff are given the opportunity to nominate one or more students for consideration as potential recipients of a grant for the fund.
 The following guidelines are intended to help a faculty or staff member know who might be considered a worthy nominee:

 - Both undergraduate and graduate level students are eligible for consideration.
-On the undergraduate level, BOLD students, as well as traditional undergrads, are eligible.

 - The Selection Committee gives special consideration to upper level students in order to encourage them to graduate from Biola.
 Special consideration is also given to students with financial need, as determined by Financial Aid.